List of Record of Lodoss War characters: Pharalis (or Falaris)

 Pharalis is the god of freedom, desire and darkness, and his affiliated colors are black and crimson.
 He is associated with desire, death, darkness and freedom, and is chaotic in alignment.
 Pharalis and Phalis were two of the major gods who had a place in the cataclysmic war, with their final battle resulting in the destruction of many gods and other fighters in the battle.
 Also he is not truly evil, but his acceptance of all desire causes most of his mortal followers to become enshrouded in evil.
 Pharalis is also often translated as Falaris.

-Kardis
+Kardis (or Cardice)

 Kardis is the goddess of all destruction and misery, and her affiliated colors are black and red.
 She is associated with evil, death, and destruction, and is chaotic evil in alignment.
 Kardis and Marfa were the final two gods remaining alive at the end of the cataclysmic war, with their battle ending in a stalemate as the two tried to strike each other down with one final blow, but both falling into a death sleep after Alecrast and Lodoss split apart.
 Marfa's body fell upon the island of Lodoss, while Kardis fell upon the small island of Marmo.
 The island of Marmo bore the brunt of her curse, leaving the island corrupted and shrouded in darkness.